Callum Woodhouse

 Callum Woodhouse (born 7 January 1994) is a British actor.

 Career

 He is best known for his portrayal of Leslie Durrell in all four seasons of ITV comedy-drama series The Durrells.

 Woodhouse is also known for playing the character of Josh Marsden in ITV comedy-drama series Cold Feet.

 He also appeared as Randall Jones in "The Skylark Scandal", a Series 7 episode of BBC One's detective period drama Father Brown.

 In the Channel 5/PBS production All Creatures Great and Small about James Herriot, Woodhouse plays Tristan Farnon, the younger brother of the senior partner, Siegfried Farnon.
-The programme was renewed for a second series, also of six episodes plus a Christmas special, which aired in September 2021.
-A third series was broadcast in 2022.
-On 23 February 2024, PBS announced that the series had been renewed for a fifth and sixth series, and that Callum Woodhouse would return as Tristan Farnon.
+Woodhouse appeared in the first three series.
+He was not in series 4, but returned again starting in series 5.

 Woodhouse is also one of nine presidents for Better Planet Education.